-PHY 121 Quantum Mechanics I (4) PHY 131 Classical Mechanics (4) PHY 115 Mathematical Physics (4) PHY 150 Electricity and Magnetism (4) PHY 160 Thermodynamics (4)
+PHY 121 Quantum Mechanics I (4)

+PHY 131 Classical Mechanics (4)

+PHY 160 Thermodynamics (4)

 - PHY 007 The Physics of Music (4) An exploration of music and sound from the perspective of classical physics.
 Topics include basic physical principles of vibrating systems, wave propagation, and resonance; the ear and the perception of sound, pitch, tone quality, and harmony; scales and temperament; musical instruments and the human voice; the electronic reproduction of sound; and room acoustics.
-Course will include some "hands-on" activity and attendance of at least one local music production or recital. - PHY 008 Understanding Weather and Climate (4) An introductory course on general concepts in meteorology and climate, primarily for non-science majors, that fulfills the General Education Commin Inquiry "Exploring the Physical Sciences".
+Course will include some "hands-on" activity and attendance of at least one local music production or recital. - PHY 008 Understanding Weather and Climate (4) An introductory course on general concepts in meteorology and climate, primarily for non-science majors.
 In this class, students will learn about the nature of the atmosphere by exploring the physical processes that govern our weather, by learning to interpret weather maps, and through visually stunning videography of natural storms and weather phenomena.
-With a grounding in Earth's weather systems, students will also learn the components of the climate system, with a special emphasis on factors that make climate prediction certain and/or uncertain. - PHY 011, 013 Physics for Life Sciences I, II (4,4) Prerequisite: Admissions math requirement (see p.
-250).
+With a grounding in Earth's weather systems, students will also learn the components of the climate system, with a special emphasis on factors that make climate prediction certain and/or uncertain. - PHY 011, 013 Physics for Life Sciences I, II (4,4) Prerequisite: Admissions math requirement.
 PHY 011: Kinematics: motion in one and two dimensions; vectors.
 Statics and dynamics: Newtonian mechanics.
 Linear and angular momentum, energy.
 Conservation principles.
 Elastic properties of materials.
 Thermodynamics.
 Thermal properties of materials.
 Fluid mechanics.
 PHY 013: Electricity and magnetism.
 Sound waves and light waves: optics.
 Elements of atomic and nuclear physics.
 Intended for biology, pre-medical, physical education, and non-science majors. - PHY 014 Physics For Life Sciences Laboratory (1) Corequisite: PHY 013.
 Weekly three-hour laboratory.
 Covers experiments in mechanics, electricity, magnetism, thermodynamics, and light. - PHY 021, 023 General Physics I, II (4,4) PHY 021: Vectors, kinematics and dynamics of translational motion; work, energy, momentum, angular momentum, conservation laws, kinematics and dynamics of rotational motion, gravity, simple harmonic motion.
 PHY 023: Prerequisite: MA 009 Electric charges and current, electric and magnetic fields, capacitance, inductance, waves, sound, Maxwell's equations, electromagnetic waves, refraction, reflection of light, lenses, interference and diffraction. - PHY 022, 024 General Physics Laboratory I, II (1,1) Corequisite for PHY 022: PHY 021.
 Corequisite for PHY 024: PHY 023.
 Weekly three-hour laboratory.
 Covers experiments in mechanics, thermodynamics, electricity, magnetism, and light. - PHY 025 Modern Physics (4) Prerequisites: PHY 023.
 Continuation of PHY 021, 023 requiring advanced calculus.
 Introductory study of special and general relativity, quantum theory, atomic physics, and elements of solid state, nuclear and particle physics. - PHY 026 Modern Physics Laboratory (1) Corequisite: PHY 025.
 Weekly three-hour laboratory.
 Experiments in modern physics.